pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-08-14-pragma33-booth.md

 <br>
 We are looking forward to your submissions.
-If you have any questions regarding the booth demo submission, please contact our demo chairs:
+If you have any questions regarding the booth demo submission, please contact our booth demo coordinators:

 1. Jason Haga, jh (dot) haga (at) aist (dot) go (dot) jp
 2. Nadya Williams, nadya (at) sdsc (dot) edu